All university students can download PowerPoint for free using their university email accounts. To do so…

 - Once you found the video you like, select it and click “Insert”

 - From there, adjust the size and placement of your video

 Note: The video will only play in “present mode” and you need an Internet connection to browse for YouTube videos.

-Some PowerPoint assignments require you to follow APA guidelines when designing your presentations.
-To ensure that your PowerPoint meets APA standards follow these guidelines:
+Some PowerPoint assignments require you to follow APA or MLA guidelines when designing your presentations.
+To ensure that your PowerPoint meets the academic-style requirements follow these guidelines:

-Include In-Text CitationsAny information that you reference on your slides that is not common knowledge must include an in-text citation.
+Include In-Text CitationsAny information from sources that you include on your slides that is not common knowledge must include an in-text citation of that source.

-Cite Images & FiguresAny images or figures within your presentation need to be cited on the references page only, using one of these formats:
+Cite Images & FiguresAny images or figures within your presentation need to be cited on the References/Works Cited slide only, using correct reference/cited work citations.

-Add a References SlideAll sources cited throughout your presentation must be included on a separate References slide at the end of your presentation:
+Add a References or Works Cited SlideAll sources cited throughout your presentation must be included on a separate slide at the end of your presentation: